Marking and Grading

 such assessments as contribute to the final module/course mark:

-The Code of Practice governing external examining can be found online.
+The University of Nottingham policy on Appointment and Responsibilities of External Examiners can be found online.
 Students should be informed by their School when and how they will receive results and the various stages of the process of distributing results.

 2. Marking Criteria

 It is recognised that there is a need for School Boards to conduct the assessment of students in a manner that is appropriate to individual disciplines and to the methods of assessment employed.

 All Schools are required to have written marking criteria across the full range of marks available (0-100) which is published in School Handbooks. marking criteria must include categories from 70% to 100% and 0% to 40%.
 Marking advice should be available to markers in relation to all forms of assessment used within the School/Department.

 The School's marking criteria should be included in its programme specifications (Section C. Supplementary Regulations, 3.
 Assessment).

 In pursuit of assessment practices that are fair, valid and reliable the University recognises double-marking (preferably "blind" where the first mark is not made known to the second marker) as good practice for all assessments where appropriate.

 3. Moderation of Marks

 A School is expected to consider data regarding marks on modules for which it has responsibility, eg average marks for each module, to identify possible issues regarding consistency of marking.
 Any adjustment of module marks by the School arising from this analysis (as distinct from adjustments occurring through the normal moderation process) should only be made where inconsistencies are believed to result from a flaw in some element of the assessment, for example the inappropriate formulation of a question or a misapplication of marking criteria.